 We collect personal information fairly and in accordance with the law.
 Generally, we collect your personal information directly from you.
 Such collection may be done at the start of our relationship or during the course of our retainer.
 With respect to our clients who are not individuals (i.e. corporations, associations, etc.), we may collect information about your directors, officers, independent contractors and employees.

-Part III of By-Law 7.1 of the Law Society of Upper Canada requires us to obtain and keep a record of the identity of our clients, including their:
+Part III of By-Law 7.1 of the Law Society of Ontario requires us to obtain and keep a record of the identity of our clients, including their: